kyroos/CCC2024_Room_Planner/README.md

 # Room Planner - solution for level 4, 5, 6 and 7

 ### What's the Challenge?
 Imagine you have a big, empty rectangular room and a bunch of different-sized desks.
 These desks can be long, ranging from 1×2 to 1×7 blocks.
 Your mission is to place as many desks as you can in the room, but there’s a rule: no two desks can be next to each other, not even at the corners.
 The Room Planner puzzle is a great way to boost your problem-solving skills.
+For more details, visit https://catcoder.codingcontest.org/

 ### Curious about how the algorithm works?
 Watch this video!
 [See how the algorithm works – watch now!](https://www.youtube.com/watch?v=_699KQQofv8)